Wodajo/Offensive/not sorted yet.md

 `sed -z 's/\n/,/g'` needs `-z` flag to change line separators from \n to \0 (null).
 That way you can substitute newlines.

+- for sneakyness sake - it would be best to configure `fw` and only leave a crevice for `p0f`